salsicha/CyberPhysics/applications/localdeepresearcher/README.md

+This assumes Ollama is running on the host

 # Local Deep Researcher

 Local Deep Researcher is a fully local web research assistant that uses any LLM hosted by [Ollama](https://ollama.com/search) or [LMStudio](https://lmstudio.ai/).
 Give it a topic and it will generate a web search query, gather web search results, summarize the results of web search, reflect on the summary to examine knowledge gaps, generate a new search query to address the gaps, and repeat for a user-defined number of cycles.
 It will provide the user a final markdown summary with all sources used to generate the summary.